alidcast/interdep/README.md

 1) Process your project's `deps.edn` configuration(s).
 2) Use the processed deps output as the basis for Clojure program commands.

 Steps 1) is done using the Interdep namespaces below.
 Step 2) can be scripted in Bash, or with tools like [Babashka](https://github.com/borkdude/babashka).
-The basic idea is you output a deps.edn file in another directory and run your Clojure command from there.
+Just `spit` a deps.edn file into another directory and run your Clojure program from there.
 See this library's [example](https://github.com/rejoice-cljc/interdep/tree/master/example) for a working reference.

 #### `interdep.multi-repo`